§ Trust Spanning Protocol (TSP) Specification

 Return Message: [VID_b0, VID_a0, …, [VID_b1, VID_a1, Payload]]

-where the optional VID list is omitted so this can be either Direct or Routed Mode.
+where the optional VID list is omitted so the outer relationship can be either Direct or Routed Mode.

 The new relationship formed by the above control message exchange is: (VID_a1, VID_b1)